-you build, try soliciting donations to pay a fence company.
-Take pics of
+*Try soliciting donations to pay a fence company.

-the needy dog and post to social media or a crowdfunding site.
-I emailed
+the needy dog and post to social media or a crowdfunding site such

 my neighborhood association about this chained dog, quickly raised $200